carbon-design-system/design-system-website/src/content/guidelines/contributing/contributing.md

 **_Welcome!_ The Carbon team is committed to maintaining consistent, quality guidelines.
 We welcome all feedback, designs, or ideas in order to produce the best possible experience for our users.**

-If you're interested in contributing please follow the guidelines below.
+The guidelines below are primarily for **design contributions**.
+You can also read our guidelines for [contributing code](https://github.com/carbon-design-system/carbon-components/blob/master/docs/contributing.md).
 If you have any questions, reach out to us at carbon@us.ibm.com.
 <br> <br>

 ## Contribution model & process